InsultingPros/AcediaCore/docs/introduction/ObjectsActors.md

 To make use of them one can simply overload protected methods `Constructor()` and `Finalizer()`.
 Parametrized constructors are not supported.

 Static constructors are also supported (and can be used by overloading `StaticConstructor()`), - they are methods that take care of some initialization work before any instance of the given class is created.
-They are called only once, at the earliest of the following two events:

-1. An instance of relevant class (or it's child class) is created;
+They are called only once, at the latest when an instance of relevant class (or it's child class) is created. `StaticConstructor()` is allowed to be called early to initialize static members of a certain class before creating it's instances.
-2. Public `InitializeStatic()` method was called to force it early.

 ### General collections